jgcoliveira/ECommerce--Sales-Business-Review/README.md

 (LISTAR CADA TABLE E ABORDAGEM?)

-## 5. Data Modeling and Visualization
+## 5. Data Modeling and Visualization using Power BI

 Our goal is to visualize sales numbers troughout time and according to location and product category.
 To that effect, we will need to use the following tables: